Why Forgiveness is so Hard

 When Persons Become Invisible

+What often happens in conflict is that people and problems get mixed together.
+Pretty soon the person began to fade into the background and the problems became the person.
+Conflict coaching is often the most difficult kind of coaching to engage in.
+Friends, coworkers, colleagues, and family members in relational crisis can lose their perspective and begin focussing on the problems to the extant that the offenses and offenders blend indistinguishably together.
 One might say, that each person lost their personhood in the eyes of the other.
-In time, even seeing each other began to be painful because the problems were really what was in view.
+In time, even seeing each other begins to be painful.
 Each person began to relate to the other from inside of a box, justifying their feelings and behavior because the other person was uncaring, insensitive, and lacking understanding.

 This happens in marriage, work relationships, other family situations and nearly every conflict imaginable.
 People begin to see problems more than persons.
-They objectify the other people and begin to justify their own behavior based on their perceptions.
-The more they justify their own behavior the more they “see things” and the less they see the person.
+They objectify the other people and then justify their own behavior based on their perceptions.
+The more they justify their own behavior the more they “see things” (more problems) and the less they see the person.
 Both want the other person to change their behavior.
 Neither realizes how much their own behavior is contributing to the conflict.

 The First Step of Peace